Free Guide for Austin & Georgetown Women

 Endorsed by American Bone Health

-John Jaquish, PhD, Board Member of American Bone Health (the largest bone health society in the world), authored a letter to physicians and practitioners explaining how osteogenic loading applies to patient care.
+John Jaquish, PhD, Board Member of American Bone Health (the largest bone health society in the world), wrote a letter to physicians explaining how osteogenic loading applies to patient care.
+The letter states that OsteoStrong’s therapy has no adverse effects, has been shown to be safe with 65,000+ users worldwide, and has several peer-reviewed publications and multiple presentations at the World Congress of Osteoporosis.

 9